What is a Project?

 - Project name and description

-- Type of project (see below)
+- Project type (see below)

 Project Types